mloporchio/BitcoinAddressClustering/README.md

 The input file contains a textual representation of Bitcoin transactions.
 In <a href="https://zenodo.org/record/7696454#.ZBOmgy9abq0">this repository</a> it is possible to find a more detailed description of the required input file format.

-The output graph is represented as a binary file containing a sequence of 32-bit signed integers (in little-endian format).
+The output graph is represented as a binary file containing a sequence of 32-bit signed integers (in big-endian format).
 The file has the following format:

 1. the first 32 bits represent the number of nodes _N_;